arlandfran/the-beginners-gambit-mdx/README.md

 # The Beginner's Gambit

-An updated version of an old project originally written in pure HTML and CSS, now rewritten using Next.js and MDX.
+An updated version of an old project originally written in pure HTML and CSS, now rewritten using Next.js, MDX and gchessboard.

 [Original repo](https://github.com/arlandfran/the-beginners-gambit)